amosborne/dorfperfekt/README.md

 ## Tile Definitions

 A tile is defined by a six-character text string where each character represents the edge terrains in **clockwise** order.
 If all edges of the tile are the same a single character may be used instead.
-Tile characters are deliberatly selected to all be accessible from the left hand.
+Tile characters are deliberately selected to all be accessible from the left hand.

 - Grass, "g"
 - Forest, "f"